-There are differences between each center in terms of how extensively data are entered into the NLTR.
-Diagnosis information, waiting list/transplantation status and survival data for all patients are now complete for 2023.
-We are extremely grateful for dedicated follow-up provided by the transplant coordinators upon our requests during quality control.
-In Oslo, we particularly want to thank Monika Olofsson and Hanna Klevengen, in Gothenburg Ulrika Samuelsson, in Stockholm Malin Aram and Marie Tranäng, in Copenhagen Mette Gottlieb, in Helsinki Leena Toivonen and in Tartu Virge Pall.
-During 2023 the role as a scientific coordinator of the registry was transferred from Espen Melum to Lise Katrine Engesæter who from now on will have this responsibility.
+There are differences between each center in terms of how extensive data are entered into the NLTR.
+Diagnosis information, waiting list/transplantation status and survival data for all patients are now complete for 2024.
+We are extremely grateful for the dedicated follow-up provided by the transplant coordinators upon our requests during quality control.
+In Oslo, we particularly want to thank Monika Olofsson and Hanna Klevengen, in Gothenburg Ulrika Samuelsson, in Stockholm Malin Aram and Marie Tranäng, in Copenhagen Ulla Brink Plagborg, in Helsinki Leena Toivonen and in Tartu Virge Pall.
 Quality control of the content of NLTR is a continuous priority, and a particular emphasis is put into ensuring integrity of the survival data, including cause of death.
 The remainder of the registry must be maintained at a level set at the discretion of each individual center and contact person.